edgelesssys/constellation/README.md

 ### 🔒 Everything always encrypted

 * Runtime encryption: All nodes run inside AMD SEV-based Confidential VMs (CVMs).
 Support for Intel TDX will be added in the future.
+* Transparent encryption of network: All [pod-to-pod traffic is automatically encrypted][network-encryption]
-* Transparent encryption of network and storage: All pod-to-pod traffic and all writes to persistent storage are [automatically encrypted][network-encryption]
+* Transparent encryption of storage: All writes to persistent storage are automatically encrypted.
+  This includes [nodes' state disks][storage-encryption], [persistent volumes via CSI][csi], and [S3 object storage][s3proxy].
 * Transparent key management: All cryptographic [keys are managed within the confidential context][key-management]

 ### 🔍 Everything verifiable